factor-io/connector-pagerduty/README.md

 `https://<your_subdomain>.pagerduty.com/services`

-You access key can be found in the same way.
+Your access key can be found in the same way.

 `https://<your_subdomain>.pagerduty.com/api_keys`